KhaledSharif/dj-fluid-synth/README.md

-# dj-fluid-synth
+# DJ Fluid Synth

-trying to create EDM music using fluidsynth and some magic
+In this repo I will try to create EDM music using fluidsynth and some magic